oracle/graphpipe/docs/guide/servers/overview.md

 The one drawback of go is that because existing ML Frameworks are written in C/C++, there is a slight overhead when context switching from go code into the framework backend.
-In practice, however, we have seen very little real-world performance impact.
-In performance testing, our go code achieved virtually the same performance as an optimized build of tensorflow-serving, which is written in C++ and avoids this overhead.
+In practice, however, we have seen very little real-world performance impact due to this.
+During performance testing, our go code achieved virtually the same performance as an optimized build of tensorflow-serving, which is written in pure C++.

 ## CUDA GPU Acceleration
 For each of our reference servers, we provide docker images and source code for